brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-13.md

-# The Prince and his Honor
+# The Prince and his Honor I

 When the first article hit the breakfast tables on Saturday, Harry thought he would never be able to look anyone in the eye again.
 The